Using Laxatives For Weight Loss – Do They Work?

 2.1 billion people.

-And there’s a 95% chance that since you’re reading this right now, you are considering Laxatives for losing weight.
+And there’s a 95% chance that since you’re reading this right now, you are probably considering laxatives for losing weight.

-However… is it safe?
+However… are laxatives safe?
 Long term?
 Do they even work?

-That’s what we are going to find out in this definitive post on whether laxatives really help you lose fat.
+That’s what we are going to find out in today's post - whether laxatives can really help you lose fat or not.

 How Do (and IF) Laxatives Help You To Lose Weight?